 Use the input

 Knowledge is power.
 Right now, you don’t know what you don’t know.
 You don’t know if it’s a good idea until you gather feedback from others.
-Once you get it out of your head, you can learn more about the risks, the builds people will share, and the rest will follow.
+Once you get it out of your head, you can learn more about the risks.
 You may want to get a wide variety of opinions, using a survey, to get useful input.
 A survey, coupled with the input of your closest advisors, can help to inform what the next steps should be.